 The Secure Data Hosting Service provides a dedicated network, separated from the production network by a firewall, for storing sensitive personal data and hosting computers involved in its management and analysis.
 All equipment connected to the SDHS must be located in the Clinical School Computing Service’s physically secure server rooms.

 Research group applications to store Sensitive Personal Data must be made on a per study basis, whereupon the data flows will be checked to make sure they are appropriate.
 Once approved, data is migrated to the SDHS network and access is provided by a secure Virtual Desktop (based on Citrix XenDesktop 7.6).
 To access the SDHS users must:

 - Have been approved in writing by the Study’s Data Manager

 - Read the SDHS security policy

 - Configured their account with a 15 character password

 By default there is no internet access from within the SDHS.
 All data imported or exported to/from the SDHS must be made via the secure transfer server.
 All transfers are audited.

 Any changes to the study, its data flows or staff authorisation levels must be made in writing by the Data Manager to the Clinical School Computing Service.

-All new Clinical School policies and policy updates relating to data security and storage are reviewed by the Information Security Oversight Committee prior to approval by the Council of the School and renewal of the NHS IGT in March.
-Currently the School of Clinical Medicine is registered as a ‘Hosted Secondary Use Team/Project’, Level 2.”
+All risks are reviewed annually in February by information governance and technical staff prior to approval by the Council of the School and renewal of the NHS DSP Toolkit in March.
+Currently the School of Clinical Medicine is registered as approved, ‘Standards Met’.